What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Reasons to avoid

-The kids need something for some entertainment, too, right?
+The kids these days need something for their entertainment as well, right?
 But setting them loose on the world wide web isn't exactly what many parents have in mind.
-The Amazon Fire HD 10 Kids is a 10.1-inch tablet with a big bumper to keep it from breaking with a built-in kickstand to make it easier to use.
-Amazon's parental controls make it easier to stay in control of what your kids are accessing online without needing to hover over their shoulders.
+The Amazon Fire HD 10 Kids is here to the rescue: a 10.1-inch tablet with a big bumper to keep it from breaking with a built-in kickstand to make it easier to use.
+Amazon's parental controls make it easier to stay in control of what your kids are accessing online without needing you to hover over their shoulders.

-With a free year of Amazon Kids+, your children will access over 10,000 books, movies, and games.
+With a free year of Amazon Kids+, your children will have access to over 10,000 books, movies, and games.
 You can then set time limits and watch what they are playing, watching, and doing on the tablet.
-It also has a two-year, worry-free warranty.
-Should anything happen to the device, Amazon will send you a new one — no questions asked.
+It has a two-year, worry-free warranty.
+Should anything happen to the device, Amazon will simply send you a new one — no questions asked.

 This 2023 refresh of the Fire HD 10 Kids features a claimed 25% faster processor, improved battery life, and an upgraded 5MP front camera.
-The tablet comes in vibrant, fun colors and Disney prints.
+The tablet comes in vibrant, fun colors and Disney patterns.
 You can pair this tablet with matching accessories from Amazon, like a backpack and headphones.
 The bumper case can also be swapped for a different color, as your kid's taste changes.
-If you have older kids, you may consider the Fire HD 10 Kids Pro model, which gives you access to an app store, but with age-appropriate restraints in place.
+If you have older kids, you can see how this model compares to the Fire HD 10 Kids 10 Pro, as the latter might be a better choice.

 Best rugged